Skip to main content

 Quick answer

-Cursor Pro is $240/yr.
+Cursor Individual is $240/yr.
 GitHub Copilot Pro is $120/yr.
 Stack them and you are at $360/yr before inference.
-Use our free cost calculator to see your real 1-, 2-, and 3-year total versus a $79 one-time purchase.
+Use our free cost calculator to see your real 1-, 2-, and 3-year total versus a free or $39 one-time license.

 The subscription tax nobody talks about